poespas/node-twitch-gql/README.md

 Get an access token and signature to use for an m3u8 playlist

+## GetVideoMoments(videoID)

+- `videoID` - The video ID you want to request the access token for

+Get highlights/game changes of a vod

 ## _SendQuery(QueryName, variables, preset)

 - `QueryName` - The name of a preset query in the `queries` directory